Butterbeer No Bake Cookies

 This recipe is easy to make and will have every Witch and Wizard you know begging for more!

-Butterbeer has a pretty distinct flavor.
-It’s no quite butter or butterscotch and not quite caramel or vanilla, it’s a beautiful and delicious blend of them all!
+Taste: Butterbeer has a pretty distinct flavor.
+It’s not quite butter or butterscotch and not quite caramel or vanilla, it’s a beautiful and delicious blend of them all!

 Want to add a little crunch to your cookies?
 I highly recommend topping them with toffee bits.
 And Lightning Bolt Sprinkles for a true Harry Potter vibe!

-- Melt & Boil: The sugar, cream soda, and butter will need to melt and come to a rolling boiling.
+- Melt & Boil: The sugar, cream soda, and butter will need to melt and come to a rolling boil.

 - Combine: After boiling, remove from heat and stir in the oatmeal, pudding mix, powdered milk, and butter flavoring.